xash3000/gol.py/README.md

 # gol.py

-this is basic implementation of Conway's Game of Life written python.
+this is a simple implementation of Conway's Game of Life written in python.

 The world is infinite but the shown part depends on the terminal size. you can resize the terminal to change the world size.